Saunders Mediation

 Is elder mediation legally binding?

-Is this better than going to court over guardianship or inheritance?
+Is elder mediation better than going to court over guardianship or inheritance?